NOFAs (Notice of Funds Available)

 The Applicant must submit a complete application in DD Suite which includes a Project Outline, a Project Work Plan and a Project Budget.

 Applications must be submitted online via https://www.ddsuite.org, prior to the published deadline.
 No hard copies will be accepted.
 Applicants must have or create a DD Suite user account and an organization account in order to submit an application.
 Go to https://www.ddsuite.org and click on "HELP TAB" for detailed instructions on creating DD Suite user and organization accounts.
-(See complete application process and Guide to DD Suite)
+(See complete application process and Guide to DD Suite attached)

 Additional Submission Requirements:

-1) Upload of copy of the Federal W-9
+1) Upload of copy of the Federal W-9 (attached to this NoFA)

 2) Two written professional references who can speak to your qualifications and experience.
+(Upload references to your DD Suite application.)

-3) 2 sample work products related to this proposal
+3) 2 sample work products related to this proposal (Please upload)

 Each proposal should be prepared simply and economically, avoiding the use of elaborate promotional materials (unless materials have been requested) beyond those sufficient to provide a complete presentation.
 If supplemental materials are a necessary part of the proposal, the Applicant should reference these materials in the technical proposal, identifying the document(s) and citing the appropriate section and page(s) to be reviewed.